 Jeanna Jacobsen

 Dr. Jacobsen is a contributing faculty member in Walden’s social work programs.
 They hold an MSW and PhD in Social Work and a MS in Instructional Design and Technology.
-For over 16 years, their has practiced clinical social work with an emphasis on crisis intervention and trauma-informed care.
+For over 19 years, they have practiced clinical social work with an emphasis on crisis intervention and trauma-informed care.
 Taking a feminist multicultural approach to therapy, Dr. Jacobsen has applied their experience to a wide range of issues among diverse populations in community mental health, managed behavioral health, employee assistance plans, and college counseling.
 They have taught since 2009.
 Dr. Jacobsen's scholarship has focused on intersecting identities, specifically related to sexuality, gender, and spirituality.
-As a feminist qualitative research methodologist, their research interests include women and LGBTQ+ populations.
+As a feminist qualitative research methodologist, they support students whose research utilize critical theories.
 Recent research and publications/presentations have focused on teaching diversity and difference in the social work classroom.

 Education